jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 </table>

 Explanation.
-What happened?
+What has happened?
 ----------
 - You have manually triggered the pre-configured CI/CD automation workflows.
 - Workflows execution is divided into steps.
 Each step represents a dedicated task.

-- 👉 Inspect the steps of each of the worklow you have run, as depicted below:
+👉 Inspect the steps of each of the worklow you have run, as depicted below:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>